Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 - Yorkshire Water (no online form – call them or write to them)

 After making the complaint, keep in touch with your supplier.
 Your supplier should reply to you within 10 working days (otherwise you are eligible for £20 compensation).
-Contact them periodically to make sure they still have your case defined as a dispute (not a general enquiry) and that it is still “open for investigation” (which means they should not chase you for payment).
+Contact them periodically to make sure they still have your case defined as a dispute (not a general enquiry) and your complaint and dispute is still active.
+You may want to continue engaging by post if you started that way.

 You are likely to receive a response from your supplier rejecting your complaint or dispute.
 Ask them to review their decision.
 That gives them another 10 days to resolve your complaint.Meanwhile, you should prepare to escalate your complaint…